-Laundry service on the ship is quite expensive!
+The laundry service on the ship is quite expensive!
 Just like in hotels, they charge per piece and if you are on a tight budget, then I would suggest you wash your clothes.
 Some cruise liners have a self-service laundry area where you can wash your clothes yourself.
-These are normally coin operated.
+These are normally coin-operated.

-I have also heard that there are some that don’t have a self-service laundry.
-Anyway, it easy to dry clothes such as undergarments and light fabric clothes can be washed and hanged in your cabin’s bathroom.
+I have also heard that there are some that don’t have self-service laundry.
+Anyway, it is easy to dry clothes such as undergarments and light fabric clothes that can be washed and hung in your cabin’s bathroom.

 Shore excursions organised by the ship aren’t free as well.
 You will be charged to your onboard account (I will make a separate article for ship terminologies that you should know).
 Though it can be really pricey compared to making the tour on your own, there are advantages.

 For example, if the excursion organized by the cruise line runs late and they weren’t able to arrive before the all-aboard time, the ship will have to wait for them.

 But if you made your own tour by yourself and happened to lose track of time and missed the all-aboard time, you could be charged for a fine and the ship won’t be able to wait for you as the itinerary is strict for cruise lines!
 I guess we will see you at the next port!